A Songwriter's Story: "Thanksgiving Prayer"

 We don’t get much validation for that, or room for that sort of experimentation if we’re trying to “make a living” in music.
 Most often, our art is our art, and what’s commercially viable may not be close to our hearts.
 I’m still naïve enough to believe, though, that there may be an occasional, happy intersection of the two.

-Here’s a link to hear singer/songwriter Laura Zucker performing “Thanksgiving Prayer.”
+Here’s a link to hear singer/songwriter Laura Zucker performing “Thanksgiving Prayer,” from the album By The Refinery Lights.

 Singer-songwriter Laura Zucker wins audiences over with a hard-won perspective and a positive spin.
 The powerful imagery of her songs and stories ring so true you might think she’s read your diary – and you’ll find yourself humming her infectious melodies for days to come.
 She’s a two-time finalist in the prestigious Kerrville Folk Festival New Folk competition in Texas, 2013 West Coast Songwriters Association Best Song of the Year, and has received numerous accolades and awards from the organizations around the world.
-She has released three CDs of original songs and is poised to release the 4th, "Life Wide Open," early this fall.
+She has released three CDs of original songs and released, "Life Wide Open," in 2013l.
 More at LauraZucker.com